Last Updated on

 - I don’t know anything about small business grants.
 I have more experience with individual grants (usually for the arts), but those won’t be included in this particular course.

-- I’ll be delivering the beta course online over the course of five weeks in late October and November.
-The pilot course won’t be free, but it’s going to be offered at a MASSIVE discount in exchange for participants’ feedback on how I can make the forthcoming full course better.
+- The pilot course won’t be free, but it’s going to be offered at a MASSIVE discount in exchange for participants’ feedback on how I can make the forthcoming full course better.
 If you want me to keep you in the loop on that, make sure to sign up for the TRC newsletter.

 The Grant Writing Process: 11 Basic Steps (PDF & Checklist)